 How do you pay off a mortgage in 5 years?

 When we first started with our home loan I didn’t have much of an idea what to expect.
 I didn’t have any specific type of “plan” to follow besides the social default of pay it off for 30 years.
 It took me quite a while to suss everything out, learn what matters and what doesn’t.
 Now I’m fully confident at paying off a mortgage really, really quickly.

 I’ve often said that if I had this website from the day I started paying off our mortgage it would have only taken us 5 years not 6.

 A year or so ago I sat down and wrote out a very detailed and non-specific post entitled The Official Mutilate The Mortgage Strategy.
-If you haven’t read this I’d highly recommend you do as it’s the main theory behind the more detailed figures below.
+If you haven’t read this I’d highly recommend you do.
+It’s the main theory behind the more detailed figures below.
 Once you’ve read it, come back here and this post should make more sense.

-Although the article above is very general and does cover the below case, I thought I’d run through specific figures just to give everyone a better understanding of how it’s done with a specific use case.
+Although the article above is very general and does cover the below case, I thought I’d run through specific figures.
+Hopefully it gives everyone a better understanding of how it’s done with a specific use case.
 If you’d like, feel free to post a comment below with other starting details and I can do another article if those are popular.

 This specific 5 Year Plan is for a couple that has the following: